 The dean of the Big East and Big 5 coaches, Perretta has brought the Wildcats national respect and success during his tenure at Villanova.
 Always a crowd favorite wherever he goes, he is one of the most animated and vocal coaches in the country, continually instructing his players during the course of a game.
 Year-in and year-out, his teams are feared for their aggressive play, disciplined style, defensive prowess and pre-game preparations of an opponent.

-During his career on the Main Line, he has led the Wildcats to nine NCAA Tournament appearances, six WNIT berths, national rankings in the Associated Press poll, Big East regular season and tournament championships in both 1985-86 and 1986-87, the 2003 Big East Tournament title, eight outright and four shared Big 5 titles, and fourteen 20-win or better seasons.
+During his career on the Main Line, he has led the Wildcats to 10 NCAA Tournament appearances, eight WNIT berths, national rankings in the Associated Press poll, Big East regular season and tournament championships in both 1985-86 and 1986-87, the 2003 Big East Tournament title, 10 outright and four shared Big 5 titles, and seventeen 20-win or better seasons.
 In addition, one of his players, Shelly Pennefather, was recognized in 1987 as the nation's top women's basketball player, winning the Margaret Wade Trophy and earning Kodak All-America honors.

 Perretta began his career on the Main Line in 1978 at the age of 22, the youngest coach ever to head a women's program at Villanova.
 In his first season, he led the 'Cats to a 17-8 record and was a finalist for the AIAW small college coach of the year.
 During his career, Perretta and the Wildcats have had many highlights, including reaching the Final Four of the AIAW in 1982.
 The 1982-83 season saw Villanova begin play in NCAA Division I and in the Big East Conference.
 Since joining the Big East in 1982, Perretta has compiled a 206-185 conference record.